dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 Marxist revolution works.

 It's not a matter of opinion.
-There will be economic crisis and any friction or disunity in America's reaction is unacceptable.
+There will be economic crisis and any friction or discord in America's reaction is unacceptable.
 America must unite and we cannot tolerate dissension or we will end up ceding our own economic interests to our enemies at the culmination of human history.
 America underneath the foot of our enemies will be